-State Representative Stephanie Cummings was first elected to represent the 74th district of Waterbury’s East End and East Mountain neighborhood for the 2017-2019 legislative session.
+State Representative Stephanie Cummings was first elected to represent the 74th district of Waterbury’s East End and East Mountain neighborhood in 2016.
 Representative Cummings is a life-long Waterbury resident, volunteer, former alderwoman and local attorney.

 Representative Cummings graduated from Sacred Heart High School before attending Sacred Heart University in Fairfield, CT., where she earned a B.S. in Political Science, and a double minor in History and Global Studies, and a certificate in International Studies in 2009.
 In 2012, Rep. Cummings graduated Cum Laude with a Juris Doctor from the Quinnipiac University School of Law with concentrations in both Tax Law and Civil Advocacy, both with honors.

 Following law school, Representative Cummings began her law career as a clerk, then as an attorney in Farmington before joining Waterbury’s Kolesnik Law Firm as an associate attorney in May of 2014.
 She is admitted to practice law in state courts in Connecticut, Massachusetts and Maine, and federal courts in Maine and Massachusetts.
 She is also admitted to practice before the United States Supreme Court.